riley-paul/personal-website/src/content/projects/digitize-plot.md

 ## Future Plans

 In the future I would consider adding options for different axis scales such as logarithmic and datetime.
-As well I would like to improve the general fit and finish for a better user experience.